Skip to main content

 Wondering if you can watch videos for more than 19 hours?
 Wonder no more!

-Yes and no. In Massachusetts there is a requirement that you take at least 21 hours of your class when an instructor is available for real-time interaction.
-You cannot count more than 19 hours of purely on demand classes towards your 40 hour course requirement.
+In Massachusetts there is a requirement that you take at least 21 hours of your class when an instructor is available for real-time interaction.
+You cannot count more than 19 hours of asynchronous on demand classes towards your 40 hour course requirement.

-So you can't take the class entirely on demand without a live instructor present under the State licensing regulations.
-That's State law - sorry!
-Nothing past 19 hours on demand counts towards your course completion or licensing requirement.
-This time is automatically tracked on your account, and any time past 19 hours needs to have a live instructor available for real-time interaction either during a live-streaming class or a scheduled live interaction session.
+This means that you can't take the class entirely on your own without a live instructor present under the State licensing regulations.
+Sorry, that's State law!
+No asynchronous progress past 19 hours of asynchronous time counts towards your course completion or licensing requirement.
+This limit is automatically tracked and limited on your account, and any time past 19 hours will need to be taken with a live instructor.

 Did this answer your question?